aleph-fbk/pqc-kb/content/timeline/_index.md

 weight: 400
 ---

-- The first Cryptographically Relevant Quantum Computer (CRQC) is expected[^BSI_QCE_v2.1] around 2040.
-However, "even without large disruptions -- we estimate that the conservative end is now at 16 years [...] a plethora of new developments in error correction and mitigation as well as hardware [...] could accelerate the development to even below a decade" [before 2035].​
+- The first Cryptographically Relevant Quantum Computer (CRQC) is expected around 2040, but may become availabe even before 2035:
+> "even without large disruptions -- we estimate that the conservative end is now at 16 years [...] a plethora of new developments in error correction and mitigation as well as hardware [...] could accelerate the development to even below a decade."​[^BSI_QCE_v2.1]

 - Classical asymmetric algorithms will be
-  - Deprecated [^NIST_IR_8547] for key lenghts providing <112 bits​ of security​
+  - Deprecated[^NIST_IR_8547] by 2030 for key lenghts providing <112 bits​ of security​[^NIST_SP_800-57]
     - RSA < 3072
     - FF (DSA,DH,MQV) < 3072​
     - EC (DSA,DH,MQV), EdDSA < 256-338​
-  - Disallowed [^NIST_IR_8547] for any key length -​ RSA, ECDSA, EdDSA, (FF/EC)DH, MQV​
+  - Disallowed[^NIST_IR_8547] by 2035 for any key length -​ RSA, ECDSA, EdDSA, (FF/EC)DH, MQV​

 ```mermaid